-The final configuration was tested with copies of bricks as per challenge rules, with different weights up to 2.0 kg and with top ferromagnetic surfaces thinner (0.1-0.2 cm) with respect to the surface used for the preliminary tensile test.
-During these tests, we were able to lift all types of bricks, but the orange bricks, shown in Figure 5, could not be lifted since the ferromagnetic surface was not thick enough to ensure a firm grip.
-However, since these bricks were 1.80 m long, it could not be possible to lift them with just one drone anyway, and therefore we did not further address this issue.
+The final configuration was tested with copies of bricks, as per the challenge rules, with different weights of up to 2.0 kg and with thinner ferromagnetic surfaces (0.1–0.2 cm) on top compared with those used for the preliminary tensile test.
+During these tests, it was possible to lift the different types of bricks, but the orange bricks, shown in Figure 5, could not be lifted because the ferromagnetic surface was not thick enough to ensure a firm grip.
+However, since these bricks were 1.80-m long, it might not be possible to lift them with just one drone, and therefore it was decided not to address this issue.

 The release occurs by activating the servomotor, which produces an increase in the air gap (Figure 3) between the

 Figure 7.
-A few moments during the release phase in which it is possible to see how the plate, thanks to the solution we propose, returns to position immediately after release without compromising the attitude of the drone.
+The release phase, in which it is possible to see how the plate, thanks to the proposed solution, returns to its original position immediately after release without compromising the altitude of the drone.

 magnets and the metal surface of the gripped object.
-The detachment occurs naturally due to the contribution of gravity, so a small servo can detach objects of the order of 1-2 kg.
-This implies that as the weight of the object decreases, it is necessary to increase the air gap produced by the movement of the levers.
+The detachment occurs naturally due to the contribution of gravity, so a small servo can detach objects in the order of 1–2 kg.
+This means that as the weight of the object decreases, it is necessary to increase the air gap produced by the movement of the levers.
 A short release sequence is shown in Figure 7.

-This magnetic plate was presented in [6] and in the current implementation it has been improved with the integration of a sheet of magnetic shield material.
+This magnetic plate is presented in [6], and in the current version it has been improved with the integration of a sheet of magnetic shield material.
 This is an alloy with good magnetic permeability that allows the shielding of magnetic fields.
-The solution allowed us to shield the upper part of the plate thus avoiding creating interference with the autopilot and other systems components.
+This solution allows the upper part of the plate to be shielded, thus avoiding any interference with the autopilot and other system components.

-The system we proposed, as shown in Figure 6, allowed us to carry out excellent pick and place missions.
-Furthermore, the choice to avoid electromagnets allowed us not to intermittently generate magnetic fields that could negatively influence the behavior of the autopilot as well as reducing flight times due to power consumption during the gripping phase.
+The proposed system, as shown in Figure 6, allows excellent pick-and-place missions to be conducted.
+Furthermore, the decision not to use electromagnets avoids the intermittent generation of magnetic fields, which could negatively influence the behaviour of the autopilot and reduce flight times as a result of the power consumption during the gripping phase.

-The final assembly with the damping system with cables and springs, guarantees a firm grip between the brick and the magnetic plate, dampening the vibrations due to transport.
-The tension springs chosen for this project can increase the extension length by 5 cm, so as soon as the plate is within a range of 5 cm, it is attracted to the ferrous surface and stretches favoring automatic coupling.
-Only when the springs end their excursion

-the drone can lift the brick gradually without introducing sharp instabilities.
+The final assembly with the damping system with cables and springs guarantees a firm grip between the brick and the magnetic plate, dampening the vibrations caused by transportation.
+The tension springs chosen for this project increase the extension length by 5 cm; as soon as the plate is within a range of 5 cm, it is attracted to the ferrous surface and stretches, leading to automatic coupling.
+When the springs end their excursion, the drone is able to lift the brick gradually without introducing any sudden instability.

 Figure 6.
-Final assembly with the damping system with cable tensioner.
+Final assembly with the damping system and cable tensioner.

-Tests performed on the gripper, during the challenge, showed that it was able to grab, transport and place many bricks during the time duration of the trials.
+The tests performed on the gripper during the challenge showed that it was able to grab, transport and place a large number of bricks during the time allowed for the trials.

 Conclusions

-In this article we have presented a drone equipped with a pick and place system for objects with ferrous surfaces.
-We evaluated the different approaches used to carry out the delivery service using drones.
-From this analysis it was decided to proceed using the technique of passive permanent magnets, in order to eliminate the power consumption during the transport phase.
-This technique has been combined with a custom design in order to obtain a flat profile and to guarantee the lightness of the prototype also thanks to the use of 3D printing.
-From what we have found in the literature, this model represents the most compact passive magnetic gripping system developed.
+In this article, a drone equipped with a pick-and-place system for objects with ferrous surfaces has been presented, and the different approaches used to carry out the delivery service using drones have been evaluated.
+Based on this analysis, it was decided to proceed using the technique of passive permanent magnets in order to eliminate the power consumption during the transport phase.
+This technique has been combined with a custom design in order to obtain a flat profile and to guarantee the lightness of the prototype as a result of using 3D printing.
+From the literature, it appears that this model represents the most compact passive magnetic gripping system developed.